 - Growth hormone: helps control body growth and the metabolism of sugar and fat.

-- Adrenocorticotropic hormone: causes the adrenal glands to make the hormone cortisol.
-Cortisol helps control the use of sugar, protein, and fats in the body, and helps the body deal with stress.
+- Adrenocorticotropic hormone: causes the adrenal glands to make cortisol.
+Cortisol helps control the use of sugar, protein, and fats in the body and helps the body deal with stress.

 - Thyroid-stimulating hormone: causes the thyroid gland to make other hormones that control growth, temperature, and heart rate.

 - Antidiuretic hormone (ADH or vasopressin): regulates water balance.
 Too little of this hormone can cause diabetes insipidus.
-Too much of this hormone can cause syndrome of inappropriate ADH.
-Both of these conditions affect the kidneys.
+Too much of this hormone can cause syndrome of inappropriate ADH secretion.
+Both of these conditions affect the kidneys’ ability to regulate the balance of water and electrolytes.

 - Luteinizing hormone and follicle-stimulating hormone: control the menstrual cycle in women and sperm production in men.